PatoFlamejanteTV/app-ideas/Projects/2-Intermediate/Quick-File-Comparer.md

 ## User Stories

--   [ ] Read folders and get list of files.
-Sort file names and match with files from another folder.
+    [ ] Read folders and retrieve a sorted list of files from both source folders.
+    [ ] Match files from both folders using name-based patterns (e.g., regex or simple heuristics).
--   [ ] Read files from the folders.
+    [ ] Read files from the folders.
--   [ ] Check size of files if size differs then mark failure
+    [ ] Compare file sizes; mark as failure if they differ.
--   [ ] Compare rows and column for files in comparison.
+    [ ] Compare row and column counts between matched files.
--   [ ] Check value for each row and column of both files.
-If there are difference in value mark as fail.
+    [ ] Check values for each row and column; mark as failure if values differ.
--   [ ] Check data types of numeric column,
+    [ ] Validate and compare data types of numeric columns between files.
--   [ ] Check data types of date column
+    [ ] Validate and compare data types of date columns between files.
--   [ ] Generate report in case of success stating files matched.
+    [ ] Generate report in case of success stating files matched.
 Show number of rows compared.
--   [ ] Generate report in case of failure.
+    [ ] Generate report in case of failure.
 Add failure details including column name and row index.